The betta fish, or Siamese fighting fish, is one of the most popular fish in the aquarium hobby.

 - Candy striped pleco

 Adding plants to the aquarium will increase the habitat’s complexity which has been proven to reduce aggression.
-Plants will also provide shelter for the other species as well as obstructing the Betta’s field of view for certain areas of the tank.
+Plants will also provide shelter for the other species as well as obstruct the betta’s field of view for certain areas of the tank.

 Betta Sorority Tank Mates

 What is a betta sorority?

-A Betta sorority is a tank that contains at least 5 female Betta fish.
-It is also known as a Betta harem.
+A betta sorority is a tank that contains at least five female betta fish.
+It is also known as a betta harem.

 Whilst females are less aggressive than males, this depends on each fish as they can still be aggressive and territorial.